 During the course of my Wadi Bih training, I’ve lost count of the number of people who’ve stressed the importance of good running shoes.
 Maybe they’re having a sly dig at my battered Silver Shadows, circa 1997, which I assume won’t cut it any more.
 Apparently, wearing the wrong trainers can cause a host of difficulties, including muscle pain, joint problems and more.
 But what on earth are ‘proper’ trainers, and where do I get them?

+The team at the Nike Run Club point me in the direction of the Nike store (naturally) at Dubai Festival City, which offers a free high-tech analysis of my running style to ensure I choose the right shoes.
+You see, not everyone runs the same way.
+Most people’s knees and feet roll in or out slightly as their foot strikes the ground: this is known as ‘pronation’, and can be corrected by wearing shoes with more support in specific areas.
 To enable Nike’s sneaker experts to analyse how I run, I’m told to take off my shoes and socks and jump onto a treadmill, where I’m asked to jog at a steady pace for a couple of minutes.
 A camera is then trained on the back of my feet and legs, capturing a short video clip of my gait.
 It feels pretty weird running barefoot, but the staff tell me to try to move normally so they can take a look at my natural gait.

 Then comes the sciency bit.
 The video of my jog is loaded into a specialised software program, which slows down the footage so the staff can take a closer look at the position of my foot as it hits the floor, mid-stance and ‘ toe-off’ (as my toes push off from the ground).
 The video of my legs is repeatedly fast-forwarded and rewound on screen, yet it’s not the most flattering image: the angle of the camera frames my Lycra-clad posterior so my jiggling derriere is on show for all to see.
 Note to self: wear baggier shorts next time.